gabriellareggiano/MEDIC/README.md

 ## Installation/dependencies

+Before installing MEDIC, install anaconda and pip on your system.
-To install MEDIC, git clone the source code and install the following with anaconda
+Then, install the following with anaconda and git clone the source code.

-NEED INSTRUCTIONS FOR PYROSETTA INSTALL
+In depth instructions for the installation of pyrosetta can be found [here](https://www.pyrosetta.org/downloads#h.6vttn15ac69d)
+Or you can follow the instructions below.

 - Apply  for a license (free for academic use) [here](https://els2.comotion.uw.edu/product/rosetta)
 - Add the PyRosetta channel to your *~/.condarc* and replace the *username* and *password* with your information